 The performance based RSUs will only vest if the Company exceeds specified revenue and cash gross margin targets during the quarters ending on or before March 31, 2010.
 The RSUs are separated into four tranches of 100,000 Performance RSU's each.
 The maximum number of performance-based RSUs that may vest is based on the achievement of specific quarterly financial targets.
-Any Performance RSUs that have not vested based on the achievement of the quarterly financial targets with respect to quarters on or before March 31, 2010, will expire and be cancelled immediately following the determination of the Company's financial performance for the last quarter ending on or before March 31, 2010.
+Any Performance RSUs that have not vested based on the achievement of the quarterly financial targets are separated into four tranches of 11, 2010, will expire and be cancelled immediately following the determination of the Company's financial performance for the last quarter ending on or before March 31, 2010.
 As of December 31, 2009, 50,000 of the performance RSUs had vested.